goldengatelight/jQuery-Price-Range-Slider-With-User-Input/README.md

 ## jQuery-Price-Range-Slider
-> Complete, effective and fast jQuery price range slider which can be used for other purposees with little customization.
+> Complete, effective and fast jQuery price range slider which can be used for other purposes with little customization.

 Check out the [Demo](https://codepen.io/GoldenGate/pen/BxmWwN)